 CSU East Bay emails such as horizon are not personal email addresses and thus would lock you out of access to services such as your email, Blackboard, or MyCSUEB.

-To remedy this situation, students will need to provide a personal email address by completing a Request to Add Personal E-Mail Account form, which may be obtained through this link:
+To remedy this situation, students will need to provide a personal email address by completing a Request to Add Personal E-Mail Account form.

 For faculty and staff please contact Human Resources at (510) 885-3634.

 If you have a valid personal email address but have not received an activation code via email, please ensure that you have allowed the email delivery system an hour to send the message.
 Typically these messages are sent instantaneously, but sometimes internet routing may cause a delay.
 If you still have not received this email, please contact the Service Desk.

 Students are required to have two security questions because NetIDs now have encrypted security questions meant to protect the NetID account; the second set will be used to verify a student’s identity remotely, such as when talking to Enrollment Services over the phone.